The Best Wheelchairs For Seniors for 2025

 Brakes: Brakes are an essential safety feature of a wheelchair.
 Look for wheelchairs with effective brakes that are easy to operate.

-Folding and transportability: If you frequently need to transport your wheelchair, look for a lightweight model that is easy to fold.
+Folding and transportability: If you frequently need to transport your wheelchair, consider a lightweight model that folds easily.

 Adjustability: Look for a wheelchair that can be adjusted to fit the user’s needs.
 Features like adjustable footrests, backrests, and seat heights can make a wheelchair more comfortable and functional for the user.